oneup03/VRto3D/README.md

 - Optional HMD `pitch_enable` and `yaw_enable` emulation can be turned on to help with games or mods that need it (maps to XInput right stick)
     - The `ctrl_toggle_key` can be set and used to toggle these settings on/off in-game (only functions if `pitch_enable` and/or `yaw_enable` is set to true)
     - The `pose_reset_key` can be set to allow resetting the view to the original position and orientation
-    - Both of these keys can be set to XInput buttons & combinations or single keyboard keys as outlined in User Settings - Load Keys
+    - Both of these keys can be set to XInput buttons & combinations or single keyboard/mouse keys as outlined in User Settings - Load Keys
     - The `pitch_radius` can be set to make the pitch emulation move along a semicircle instead of just tilting up/down in place

 #### User Settings